tguzik/valueclasses/README.md

 # valueclasses

-This small library aims to provide a blueprint for [value-based classes](http://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html) on JVM before [Project Valhalla](https://openjdk.org/projects/valhalla/) becomes widely available.
+This library aims to provide blueprints for [value-based classes](http://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html) on JVM before [Project Valhalla](https://openjdk.org/projects/valhalla/) becomes widely available.

-These blueprints are designed to hold a single, immutable, and usually primitive value.
-At the same time, instances of these classes give them distinct *type* information to distinguish pieces of data that may have equal value but vastly different meaning at compile time.
-Since this check is performed at compile time, this helps in refactoring and maintenance of complex applications, especially when dealing with "*stringly-typed*" APIs or frameworks.
+These blueprints help in creation of objects that hold a single, immutable, and usually a primitive value.
+At the same time, instances of these objects give them distinct compile-time *type* information to distinguish pieces of data that may have equal value but vastly different meaning.
+Since this check is performed at as early as possible in the development process, it saves time during refactoring and maintenance of complex applications, especially when dealing with "*stringly-typed*" APIs or frameworks.

-For example, let's say we have an API that updates account balance that also saves the identifier of the Point Of Sale and an optional transaction title/comment:
+For example, let's say we have an API that updates account balance during a transaction:

 ```java
 public void updateAccountBalance( long customerId, long pointOfSaleId, long centsDelta, @Nullable String title ) {